metalcycling/openstructure/modules/base/doc/generic.rst

 Storing and Accessing Data
 --------------------------------------------------------------------------------

-All OpenStructure building blocks that are :class:`~ost.GenericPropContainers`, have four different methods to store generic data, depending on the data type (i.e. string, float, int or bool).
+All OpenStructure building blocks that are :class:`~ost.GenericPropContainer`\s, have four different methods to store generic data, depending on the data type (i.e. string, float, int or bool).